Category Archives: Kitchen Layout

 Sleek Appliances and Cabinets With a Rustic Touch

 In a similar design to the previous one-wall kitchen layout, this kitchen also uses wood to create a slightly rustic style.
-This kitchen, however, uses a much more subdued wood in a combination of vertical and horizontal planks and pairs it with a marble countertop and a full-size, modern stove.
+This kitchen, however, employs a much more subdued wood in a combination of vertical and horizontal planks, paired with a marble countertop and a full-size, modern stove.

 The strip of dark, natural wood spanning the perimeter of the space features versatile pegs that can be used for hanging everything from tools and utensils to small decor items.